 \subsection{Prior Distributions Specification}

 An important element of Bayesian Inference is the choice of prior distributions for the unobserved quantities.
-While these distributions are meant to reflect previous information that can be accounted in the model, the general forms of these distributions are often restricted to a specific family, that have good analytical and computational properties, while still preserving some flexibility to include prior information in the form of hyper-parameters that may have useful interpretations depending on the family of prior distributions.
+Although these distributions are meant to reflect previous information that can be incorporated in the model, their general forms are often restricted to specific families with good analytical and computational properties, while still preserving some flexibility to include prior information in the form of hyper-parameters which may have useful interpretations depending on the chosen family of prior distributions.